How to use the µTest++ Testing Framework

 Concepts and features

-- Each test either succeeds or fails.
+- Each test either passes or fails.

-- Failed assumptions abort the test.
+- Failed assumptions result in the test being aborted.

 Getting started